 The Dawnland Fund is a Native American community re-granting program to support small-scale community-led projects benefiting children, women, and their families from rural, reservation, and inter-tribal urban Indigenous communities across the northeast.
 The geographic footprint for the Dawnland Fund is based upon longstanding historical and inter-tribal relations among Wabanaki, Mohawk, and southern New England tribal peoples across the Native northeast.
 For more information, click here.

-Braiding Sweetgrass supports grassroots community based projects, inspired and led by women and girls.
-Project organizers promote self-determination, cultural continuance, and well-being, while organizing programs focused on sexual and domestic violence prevention and healing, as well as cultural and social activities of importance to women and girls.
+Braiding Sweetgrass supports grassroots community-based projects inspired and led by women and girls.
+Project organizers promote self-determination, cultural continuance, and well-being while organizing programs focused on sexual and domestic violence prevention and healing and cultural and social activities of importance to women and girls.
 Braiding Sweetgrass is a multi-generational mentoring and support system that helps nurture and encourage all women in the community.
 Programs seek to:

-- Reclaim traditional ceremonies, including the Strawberry, Planting, and Green Corn, that celebrate women and girls, and teach about respect and responsibilities, while creating pathways for recovery from historical and ongoing trauma.
+- Reclaim traditional ceremonies, including the Strawberry, Planting, and Green Corn, that celebrate women and girls and teach about respect and responsibilities while creating pathways for recovery from historical and ongoing trauma.

 - Foster women-led cultural activities, including language recovery, hand drum crafting, regalia making, and other activities related to revitalizing song and dance, including those that have historically built community among women.

-- We are currently developing a women-led outdoor adventure education program, offering activities that include canoe and kayak paddling, camping, hiking, snowshoeing and challenge courses that build confidence, skills, and collaboration.
-These activities and other programs also provide foundational learning for women interested in careers in ecotourism, environmental and adventure education, wilderness medicine, guiding and recreation.
+- We are currently developing a women-led outdoor adventure education program, offering activities that include canoe and kayak paddling, camping, hiking, snowshoeing, and challenge courses that build confidence, skills, and collaboration.
+These activities and other programs also provide foundational learning for women interested in careers in ecotourism, environmental and adventure education, wilderness medicine, guiding, and recreation.